List of mayors of La Spezia

-The mayor of La Spezia is an elected politician who, along with the La Spezia's city council, is accountable for the strategic government of La Spezia in Liguria, Italy.
-The current mayor is Pierluigi Peracchini, a centre-right independent, who took office on 14 July 2017.
+The mayor of La Spezia is an elected politician who, along with the La Spezia City Council, is accountable for the strategic government of La Spezia in Liguria, Italy.

+The current mayor is Pierluigi Peracchini, a centre-right independent, who took office on 29 June 2017.

 Overview

-According to the Italian Constitution, the mayor of La Spezia is member of the city council.
+According to the Italian Constitution, the mayor of La Spezia is member of the City Council.

-The mayor is elected by the population of La Spezia, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of La Spezia, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1993 the mayor is elected directly by La Spezia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946–1993)

-From 1946 to 1993, the Mayor of La Spezia was elected by the City's Council.
+From 1946 to 1993, the Mayor of La Spezia was elected by the City Council.